Investing in the Community

-Through the ESS, Covanta will contribute 10% of the electricity costs (calculated by using the average electricity consumption of all UK homes) for domestic properties in the parishes of Brogborough, Wootton, Cranfield, Marston Moretaine, Houghton Conquest, Millbrook, Stewartby and Lidlington.
+Through the RSCEI, Covanta will contribute 10% of the electricity costs (calculated by using the average electricity consumption of all UK homes) for domestic properties in the parishes of Brogborough, Wootton, Cranfield, Marston Moretaine, Houghton Conquest, Millbrook, Stewartby and Lidlington.

 This will result in an index linked discount for each eligible household’s electricity bills of £60 per annum up to the year 2056.
 Over 35 years this represents a saving of over £2,000 to every household that qualifies to participate in this innovative scheme.